taocpp/PEGTL/doc/Inputs-and-Parsing.md

 The rule `string_content` matches JSON strings as they occur in a JSON document.
 If an action with `apply()` (rather than `apply0()`) is attached to the `string_content` rule, the buffer capacity is an upper bound on the length of the JSON strings that can be processed.

-If the actions are only attached to e.g. `unescaped`, `escaped_char` and `rep< 4, must< xdigit > >`, the latter because it, too, occurs in an (implicit in the `list`) unbounded loop, then the JSON strings are processed unescaped-character-by-unescaped-character and escape-sequence-by-escape-sequence.
+If the actions are only attached to say `unescaped`, `escaped_char` and `rep< 4, must< xdigit > >`, the latter because it, too, occurs in an (implicit in the `list`) unbounded loop, then the JSON strings are processed unescaped-character-by-unescaped-character and escape-sequence-by-escape-sequence.
 As long as the buffer is [discarded](#discard-buffer) frequently, like after every unescaped character and every single escape sequence, a buffer capacity as small as 8 or 12 should suffice for parsing arbitrarily long JSON strings.

-Note that the [`eof` rule ](Rule-Reference.md#eof) requires at least one byte of free buffer space when there is no unconsumed data in the buffer.
+Note that the [`eof`](Rule-Reference.md#eof) rule requires at least one byte of free buffer space when there is no unconsumed data in the buffer.

 ### Discard Buffer